kujtimh7/RepoMeta/README.md

 # RepoMeta
-# GitHub
+# Git
-I commited all changes to my HiWorld.java file and all the results are shown in git.txt
+I commited all changes to my HiWorld.java file and all the results are shown in git.txt and showed it through the commits.

 # SVN
-For some reason I was having trouble with SVN when trying to connect to the git repository despite already doing it befrore.
-I'll try uploading remotely but if I'm unable to I'll just leave it how it is
+I did the same thing as in the Git test but forgot to show the files change, it still recognizes it however.